paulovn/ml-vm-notebook/README.md

 overriden by command-line arguments.

+### RStudio

+This version of the Vagrantfile installs a couple of additional packages onto the base box:
+ * The `neuralnet` R package
+ * [RStudio Server](https://support.rstudio.com/hc/en-us/articles/200552306-Getting-Started), forwarding its port (8787) to the host machine.
+Therefore, to access the RStudio interface, go to [`http://localhost:8787`](http://localhost:8787).
+The credentials to use are: user `vmuser`, password `vmuser`

 ### Security

 The VM has not been secured.
 The base box comes with the default Vagrant key,